On this page

-If you suspect your child might have ADHD, see your family doctor or pediatrician, suggests Farchione.
+If you suspect your child might have ADHD, see your family doctor or pediatrician.
 Your child’s vision, hearing, and anything else that may contribute to inattention should also be checked.
 The doctor may diagnose ADHD or refer your child to a mental health specialist for evaluation.

-FDA has approved two types of medications—stimulants and non-stimulants—to help reduce the symptoms of ADHD and improve functioning in children as young as 6 years.
+FDA has approved two types of medications—stimulants and non-stimulants—to help reduce the symptoms of ADHD and improve functioning in children as young as age 6.

 It may seem counterintuitive, Farchione says, but despite their name, stimulants, which contain various forms of methylphenidate and amphetamine, actually have a calming effect on hyperactive children with ADHD.
 They are believed to increase brain levels of dopamine—a neurotransmitter associated with motivation, attention, and movement.

 FDA has also approved three non-stimulants to treat the symptoms of ADHD: Strattera (atomoxetine), Intuniv (guanfacine), and Kapvay (clonidine).
 These provide a useful alternative for children who do not tolerate stimulants well.
 Talk with your health care professional about what medications may be best for your child.